openaps/docs/docs/Using-openaps-Tools/using.md

   -h, --help  show this help message and exit
 ```

 The `-h` argument is your friend.
-If you ever forget what command does, what arguments it requires, or what options it has, `-h` should be your first resource.
+If you ever forget what a command does, what arguments it requires, or what options it has, `-h` should be your first resource.

-Go ahead and try some more pump uses to see what they do.
+Go ahead and try some more pump uses to find out what they do.
 Note that some of the commands require additional inputs; these are detailed in the specific help files.

 ### Check that you can communicate with your Dexcom receiver